dotnet/linker/docs/illink-options.md

 The `illink` is IL Linker version shipping with .NET Core or .NET 5 platforms.
-It's bundled with the .NET SDK and most of the options are accessible using msbuild properties but any option can also be passed using `ExtraArgs` property.
+It's bundled with the .NET SDK and most of the options are accessible using msbuild properties but any option can also be passed using `_ExtraTrimmerArgs` property.

 ### Linking from the main assembly